BerriJ/devenv/readme.md

     -v /tmp/.X11-unix:/tmp/.X11-unix dev_env:latest
     # Mounts the local .x11 server into the container

+# Remove Old Docker Images

+You likely want to add a cronjob to delete old docker images and containers.
+You can do so the following way:

+Edit your crontab with:

+    crontab -e

+Then add the following line:

+    * */6 * * * /usr/bin/docker system prune -a --force --filter "until=240h"

+This will remove all unused images not just dangling ones as long as they are older than 10 days.

 # Issues

 If you encounter issues or you want to propose a feature feel free to open an issue on [GitHub](https://github.com/BerriJ/devenv).